hazelweakly/nixos-configs/README.md

 10. once it works, remove: /etc/shells, /etc/zshrc, /etc/nix/nix.conf and run again
 11. Execute `chsh -s $(which zsh)` to use nix's zsh on starting up kitty.

+If you rename your home folder and nix hates you, check the `XDG_` environment variables and everything else in env.

+Might be needed?: `sudo ln -s /nix/var/nix/profiles/system /run/current-system`

 ---

 - https://github.com/miversen33/import.nvim